Bill of Sale Form Template, Free Download 2026

 When Do You Need a Bill of Sale?

-You are selling or purchasing a used vehicle, boat, trailer, or other titled asset and need written proof of the transaction to transfer the title at your state's Department of Motor Vehicles or equivalent licensing agency.
+You are selling or purchasing a used vehicle, boat, trailer, or other titled asset and need a vehicle bill of sale template or car bill of sale form as written proof of the transaction to transfer the title at your state's Department of Motor Vehicles or equivalent licensing agency.

-A private-party sale of personal property valued at several hundred dollars or more, such as furniture, electronics, equipment, livestock, or collectibles, requires documentation to establish the transfer of ownership and protect both the buyer and seller from future disputes.
+A private-party sale of personal property valued at several hundred dollars or more, such as furniture, electronics, equipment, livestock, or collectibles, requires a printable bill of sale to establish the transfer of ownership and protect both the buyer and seller from future disputes.

 You are gifting a vehicle or high-value personal property to a family member and need documentation showing the transfer was a bona fide gift for title transfer and tax purposes, including the fair market value at the time of transfer.